Test2220/PowerUp_2018_Repo/README.md

 # 2018 Power Up Repo

-This is the code for the 2018 Test Bot and IKEA bot (mostly ikea), updated often with new features constantly.
+This is the code for the 2018 Test Bot.

 ## Getting Started